karaposu/brightdata/README.md

-``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Instagram, LinkedIn, Tiktok, Youtube, Instagram and a lot more in a production grade way.
+``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Instagram, LinkedIn, Tiktok, Youtube, Instagram, Reddit and a lot more in a production grade way.

 (Scroll down in https://brightdata.com/products/web-scraper to see all custom scrapers )